 Those are valid concerns.
-Because retirement is often right on the horizon, maintaining your financial security and stability are essential when negotiating the terms of a divorce.
+Because retirement is often right on the horizon, maintaining your financial security and stability are essential when negotiating the terms of an Illinois divorce.
 A mismanaged divorce can lead to financial difficulties that are much harder to recover from in later life.
 If you don't get what you need from a divorce agreement, it will be difficult to maintain a quality standard of living.

 Following a divorce, it's completely normal to notice that your living expenses are higher than before.
 That is because typically, the cost of living is higher when you are single, compared to when you are splitting essential expenditures with a spouse.

 Whether you are keeping your residence or moving into a new one, you will most likely have the responsibility of paying full mortgage, rent, or property taxes instead of sharing the cost.
 The same goes for utilities and a handful of other expenses.

 The possibility of higher living expenses might raise the issue of how you will maintain your standard of living after a divorce, especially if you are looking to retire soon or not actively employed.
 However, there are steps you can take to secure a good divorce agreement, achieve financial stability, and start off your single life on the right foot.

 2. Retirement Benefits Can be Split in an Illinois Divorce